isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 ## Next step

-You have successfully rendered the Headless Adaptive Form with custom components that use Google Material UI.
+You have successfully rendered the form with custom components that use Google Material UI.
 Have you tried submitting the form by clicking the Submit Button (Mapped with corresponding Google Material UI component)?
 If not, go ahead and give it a try.

 Is the form submitting the data to any data source?
 No?
 Don't worry.
 This is because your form is not configured to communicate with runtime library.